jpan928/bayesassurance_rpackage/README.md

   An example of this file path is C:\Program Files\R\R-4.1.3\bin\x64.
   4. On the same command prompt, navigate to the directory containing the bayesassurance_rpackage folder.
   (Do not go into this folder.)
-  5. Enter `R CMD INSTALL bayesassurance_rpackage.tar.gz` in the command prompt to install the bayesassurance package.
+  5. Enter `R CMD INSTALL bayesassurance_0.1.0.tar.gz` in the command prompt to install the bayesassurance package.
   6. Open R Studio and run `library(bayesassurance)` and start using package normally.